IPv6-Observatory/ipv6observatory.github.io/index.markdown

 This data set contains the count, OUI, and OUI vendor (as resolved by the [IEEE OUI registration list](https://standards-oui.ieee.org/oui.txt)) if applicable.
-Note that some OUIs do not resolve to a vendor; we suspect this may be due to devices that use MAC address randomization that are using their randomly-generated MAC address to generate an EUI-64 IPv6 address.
+Note that some OUIs do not resolve to a vendor; we suspect that in some cases this may be due to devices that use MAC address randomization that are using their randomly-generated MAC address to generate an EUI-64 IPv6 address.
+In others, particularly unassigned OUIs with *many* unique embedded MAC address observations, we surmise that a vendor is simply using an allocation without it being registered to them.
 We strive to publish this data on a weekly basis; the naming convention for our files is `YYYY-MM-DD-ouis.csv`, where that date is the beginning of the 7-day period at 00:00:00 UTC.

 [2024-11-24-ouis.csv.bz2](https://ipv6observatory.org/data/ouis/2024-11-24-ouis.csv.bz2)